 To prepare for a semester abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Previous study abroad students have found it helpful to arrive in the foreign country early for language acclimation and/or to take a language training course before law classes begin.
 Some institutions may offer a short orientation program for international students.

-If a student fails any of his/her courses overseas, the number of credits received for studies abroad will be reduced proportionately.
+If a student fails any of their courses overseas, the number of credits received for studies abroad will be reduced proportionately.
 Students should be aware that grading systems in some countries are quite severe and that many local students fail one or more examinations on their first attempt.
 The awarding of HLS credit for courses taken during semester abroad is ultimately subject to determination by HLS.

 Study Abroad Report

-If a student successfully completes all of these requirements, his/her HLS transcript will reflect 10 to 12 credits (depending on the course load), graded “credit,” for the semester abroad.
+If a student successfully completes all of these requirements, their HLS transcript will reflect 10 to 12 credits (depending on the course load), graded “credit,” for the semester abroad.
 These credits will be considered classroom credits and therefore not count against the HLS allowable maximum of non-classroom credits (unless express approval has been granted for classes taken abroad in a discipline other than law).